 In conjunction with a faculty mentor, the student will participate in a research or creative project investigating topics and problems in Family and Consumer Sciences.
 This course will provide an introduction to the methods and techniques of the discipline.
 The research experience will culminate in a paper and presentation.
 Open to freshmen and sophomore majors and others by permission of the instructor.
 May be repeated for a total of six credit hours.
 A research proposal form completed by the student and faculty mentor is required for registration.
 Instructor's consent required.

-FCS-325 Supervised Work Experience in FCS (1.00 -4.00 cr.)
+FCS-355 Family Resource Management (3.00 cr.)

-(Summer, Course Offered Every Year)
+(Spring, Course Offered Odd Years)